 - Unit Planning Workshops

 - Building & Integrating Class Websites Effectively in the High School Classroom

 - Embedded Technology – Semester course on Web 2.0 technologies in the classroom.
 The course focused on Internet safety, social bookmarking, Google Docs, Twitter, Discovery Education, Creative Commons & Open Education.

-- Historical Connections: Using the Web for Professional Collaboration – A 2-day workshop in collaboration with the American History Cowboy Coalition on using the web for professional collaboration (PLN Development with Twitter & Diigo).
+- Historical Connections: Using the Web for Professional Collaboration – A 2-day workshop in collaboration with the American History Cowboy Coalition, a Teaching American History grant, on using the web for professional collaboration (PLN Development with Twitter & Diigo).